dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 ### Registration

 Let's start by creating a DBOS Cloud account.
-From your DBOS application directory, run the following command, picking a username with only lowercase letters and numbers, dashes (`-`), and underscores (`_`):
+From your DBOS application directory, run the following command:

 ```
 npx dbos-cloud register -u <username>